jxhou/ContentExplorer/design docs/DynamicContent.md

 10. [Angular2: Binding an observable to an immutable child component input.](http://almerosteyn.com/2016/03/immutable-component-input-from-observable)
 11. [Entry Components of a Lazy Loaded NgModule are not available outside the Module #14324](https://github.com/angular/angular/issues/14324)
 A toolbar example dynamically add components embedded in lazy loaded module.
 And also a feature request for angular.
+12. [How to manually lazy load a module?](https://stackoverflow.com/questions/40293240/how-to-manually-lazy-load-a-module) use SystemJsNgModuleLoader to lazy load a module without router. https://github.com/alexzuza/angular-cli-lazy, example project.